Alohaeigo

 complications - continental - data - estimated - etiology

-febrile - incidence - inflammation - irritation - maintained
+incidence - inflammation - irritation - maintained

 outbreaks - patients - providers - treatment